Colored Diamonds, Rare and Precious Stones for Unusual Jewelry

 - Pink and red colored diamonds are very rare, especially since 2020, when the Argyle mine in Australia closed, which for several decades had produced 90% of these diamonds.
 Since then, among the producing countries are India, Brazil, Angola and Russia.

-Perfect Jewelry with Colored Diamonds
+The Perfect Jewelry with Multicolor Diamonds

 Fancy color diamonds are increasingly sought after both in traditional jewelry and in more original and innovative pieces.